TexasMac's Web Site

 - It won’t snap clean like a dry stick.

-of the jerky.
-That’s why it’s important to cut off as much fat as possible when
+surface of the jerky.
+That’s why it’s important to cut off as much fat

-a dehydrator or oven.
+drying in a dehydrator or oven.
 Any oil that beads up during drying in

 a dehydrator or oven must be patted off.

 Enjoy your jerky,